wonghang/h5browser/README.md

 Y
 ```

-But for one thing, to delete a group, you also use `rm`.
+However, to delete a group, you also use `rm` instead:

 ```
 /new_group# cd ..